confluentinc/ccloud-tools/README.md

 # Confluent Cloud Tools

-"As a developer, you want to build applications, not infrastructure" -- this is the pilosophy behind [Confluent Cloud](https://www.confluent.io/confluent-cloud), A resilient and scalable streaming data service based on Apache Kafka, delivered as a fully managed service.
+"As a developer, you want to build applications, not infrastructure" -- this is the pilosophy behind [Confluent Cloud](https://www.confluent.io/confluent-cloud), A resilient and scalable streaming data service based on Apache Kafka, delivered to you as a fully managed service.
 Unlike proprietary services, Confluent Cloud is compatible with the open-source Kafka APIs that you know and love -- therefore unleashing access to the vibrant Kafka ecosystem that includes [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html), [REST Proxy](https://docs.confluent.io/current/kafka-rest/docs/index.html), [Kafka Connect](https://docs.confluent.io/current/connect/index.html), [KSQL](https://docs.confluent.io/current/ksql/docs/index.html) and [Control Center](https://docs.confluent.io/current/control-center/index.html).

 Though Confluent Cloud takes care of managing Zookeeper and the Kafka brokers for you, currently it doesn't include the tools mentioned before so you would need to manually provision them by yourself.